 - Open the valve of the cylinder to be filled briefly (approximately 1/4 turn) to blow out any foreign material in the valve.
 Do the same with the compressor fill valve while holding the hose connector.
 CAUTION: Do not discharge compressed air toward any person.
 Make sure the bleeder valve on the filling station hose is closed.
-Connect fill hose with quick connect to air cylinder valve.
-Open cylinder, close compartment door to cascade system then open valve on cascade system to fill SCBA. - DO NOT adjust the pressure regulator on the control fill panel, this valve is preset to 4500PSI and does not need to be adjusted.
+Connect fill hose to air cylinder valve and HAND TIGHTEN ONLY.
+Open cylinder.
+Open valve on cascade cylinder #1. - If needed, adjust the pressure regulator on the control fill panel to the proper pressure by dropping the pressure 500 psi below the pressure needed, then adjust upward to the correct pressure.
 Never adjust hand wheel of pressure regulator fully in or out as this will damage plastic threads and/or seat, placing the compressor out-of-service. - Open the fill control valve slowly.
 The recommended fill time should not exceed 500 psi per minute.
-If the SCBA is filled too rapidly, the air and cylinder will heat up and the cylinder will not be full, when cool (when air cools, its volume is reduced).
-If #1 cascade cylinder does not fill the cylinder, close cascade valve# 1 and open cascade valve #2.
+If they are filled more quickly, the air and cylinder will heat up and the cylinder will not be full, when cool (when air cools, its volume is reduced).
+If #1 cascade cylinder does not fill the cylinder, close cascade valve #1 and open cascade valve #2.
 Proceed until the cylinder is filled to the rated capacity. - Close air fill control valve and air cylinder valve.
 These fill stations have bleed valves for relieving pressure from the fill connections.
 Bleed off pressure in the fill hose and then remove cylinder. - When filling two or more cylinders at the same time, the above procedure will be used while gating air fill control valves according to residual pressure in the cylinders being filled.
-Never try to fill cylinders with different pressure capacities at the same time.

-NOTE: TFRD compressors are rated at 5000-6000 psi.
-ALL compressors shall be regulated to a maximum of 4500 psi output for filling SCBA cylinders.

-Only Water Rescue Team members are authorized to fill S.C.U.B.A. cylinders.
+Never try to fill cylinders with different pressure capacities at the same time. - NOTE: TFRD compressors are rated at 5000-6000 psi.
+ALL compressors shall be regulated to a maximum of 4500 psi output for filling SCBA cylinders. - Only Water Rescue Team members are authorized to fill S.C.U.B.A. cylinders.